Moving To Cloudflare Pages

 06 March, 2023

-At the time of writing, my personal website (along with a few other applications) has been running in a bare-metal Kubernetes cluster for about a year, which I am now officially sick of maintaining.
-Having a cheap Kubernetes cluster for learning purposes is great, but hosting my website there means it needs to be maintained, which I now realise is more time consuming than I would like.
+At the time of writing, my personal website (along with a few other applications) is running in a bare-metal Kubernetes cluster, which I am officially sick of maintaining.

 It was time to look for a new hosting solution.